-What is the style of your piece?
+What is your piece’s style?
 Is it modern?
 Early American?
 Traditional?
-In most cases, the piece will look its best when covered in fabric that compliments its character.
+In most cases, the piece will look its best when covered in a fabric that compliments its character.
 Will the colors and patterns blend nicely with the other items in the room?
 Are you picking the color because you truly like it or because it’s the latest trend?
 These are all things to consider before making a final choice.

 Wear and Tear

 Will your piece be in a high traffic area or used less often for formal affairs?
 Do you have kids?
 Are pets in the house?
 Is its location by a window?
 Taking things like this into consideration will really help you narrow down your choices.

 Woven fabrics, rather than printed ones, and fabrics with higher thread counts, will definitely be the most durable.
 If you have children, you might want to lean toward a darker color scheme in order to hide dirt more easily.
 If there is a dog or a cat sharing your space, leather and microfiber fabrics are more likely to withstand your furry friends.
 If your piece lives near a window, ask for fade-resistant fabrics that will hold up against sun damage.